hanakysela/Polar/README.md

 	- calories of fat burned
 	- heatmap on map (where the workouts started?)
 	- strava-like "where do people run the most"
+	- how are laps handled? (and when do I actually use them?)